 Although there is a lot to consider before installing EV chargers in your community, there is no denying that EV use will continue to grow.
 EV users will be looking for chargers where they eat, play, and live, and these chargers are often a topic discussed and considered as part of many revitalization initiatives throughout the country.
 With many states pushing aggressive renewable energy goals, incentives continue to offer cost savings for communities ready to add EV charging stations to their public spaces.

 Michael’s diverse work background gives him keen insight into the needs and desires of our clients.
-In the 10 years prior to joining the LaBella team, Michael was involved in a variety of sectors including education, not-for-profit program management, renewable energy, environmental conservation, and facilities management and operations.
-Michael’s most recent work has involved acting as a liaison for both private and public groups, navigating state grants and incentives for economic development and renewable energy.
+Prior to joining LaBella, Michael spent over a decade in varying research and development roles in inclusive recreation and universal design.
+His roles have crossed the sectors of education, therapeutic recreation, environmental conservation, and facilities management.
+Michael’s most recent work involves acting as a liaison for both private and public groups, navigating state grants and incentives for community development related to parks and recreation.